 Definition 12.
-An untag edge is either

-- an out-trigger edge that is not dominated by a sanitization edge or - a sanitization edge.
+An untag edge is either (a) an out-trigger edge that is not dominated by a sanitization edge; or (b) a sanitization edge.

-At tag edges we tag values and start taint tracking, and continue taint tracking the value until the value reaches an untag edge: if the untag edge is an out-trigger edge then we can stop taint tracking; if the untag edge is a sanitization edge, we apply the appropriate sanitizer.
-(Note that if we stop taint-tracking a value at an untag edge, we may potentially resume taint tracking if the value later encounter another in-trigger edge not dominated by sanitization edges.)
+At tag edges we tag values and start taint tracking, and continue taint tracking the tagged value until it reaches an untag edge: if the untag edge is a sanitization edge, we apply the appropriate sanitizer; otherwise, the untag edge is an out-trigger edge and we can stop taint tracking.
+(Note that if we stop taint-tracking a value at an untag edge, we may potentially resume taint tracking if the value later encounters another in-trigger edge not dominated by sanitization edges.)
 Edges between tag edges and untag edges will need to propagate tag values.
 We refer to these edges as carry edges.